reyaan44/Peer-to-Peer-Bit-Torrent/README.md

 5. The client establishes new connections with peers via handshakes in set intervals, and can automatically reconnect to connections that previously closed, maximizing the chance of successful downloads.
 6. The client writes files directly to disk as soon as data for a piece is received, preventing memory bloat and ensuring optimal performance.
 ### Todo
-1. Work on adding support for additional trackers beyond UDP, such as HTTP to provide more options for users to connect with peers.
+1. (DONE) Work on adding support for additional trackers beyond UDP, such as HTTP to provide more options for users to connect with peers.
 2. (DONE) Work on improving the file resuming functionality, ensuring that only the missing pieces are downloaded, and the existing pieces are not re-downloaded, optimizing file downloads.
 3. (DONE) Implement an estimated time left feature to display the time remaining for download completion, improving user satisfaction and experience.
 4. (DONE) Work on implementing uploads to ensure efficient sharing of files in the bittorrent network, optimizing the upload/download ratio for improved performance.